exercism/problem-specifications/tree-building.md

 implements the tree building logic for highly abstracted records.
 The records only contain an ID number and a parent ID number.
 The ID number is always between 0 (inclusive) and the length of the record list (exclusive).
-No record has an parent ID lower than its own ID and no record, except the root record, has a parent ID that's equal to its own ID.
+No record has a parent ID lower than its own ID and no record, except the root record, has a parent ID that's equal to its own ID.